Mishon-pon-pon/Mishon-pon-pon/README.md

 Senior Frontend Developer on a path to **Frontend Architect**.
 I design scalable frontend architectures and care obsessively about web performance and developer experience.

+> Note: I'm just starting to curate this GitHub space.
+> Over time, this profile will focus on frontend architecture, design systems and real-world performance work.

 ## What I do

 - Build modular, long-living frontend architectures for product teams